radiant/radiant/README.md

 ## Welcome to Radiant

+_Radiant is making major changes.
+The master branch may be broken._

 Radiant is a no-fluff, open source content management system designed for small teams.
 It is similar to Textpattern or MovableType, but is a general purpose content management system (not just a blogging engine).